Mitridate, re di Ponto: Act 1

-Mitridate arrives on the shores of Nymphæaum with Princess Ismene, daughter of his ally the King of Parthia.
+Mitridate arrives on the shores of Nymphæum with Princess Ismene, daughter of his ally the King of Parthia.
 Mitridate wants Farnace to marry Ismene, his promised bride.
 Ismene is in love with Farnace but senses problems and is worried about her future.
 Arbate tells Mitridate that Farnace is pursuing Aspasia, not mentioning Sifare.
 The jealous Mitridate swears revenge on Farnace.